 4 The Trigger Level

-The trigger level is set the following value effective from 16 July 2019: £5/MWh
+When a new CAP value is to be implemented, either following the agreement of the consulted on CAP in the industry consultation or following a new value being set by the Credit Committee meeting, ELEXON will calculate a new trigger level.

-(Prior to that date, it was set at £6/MWh.)
+The trigger level will be set to 10% of the new CAP value.

-The value of the trigger level is determined by the Credit Committee and will be subject to its review from time to time and at least once a year.
-This guidance document will be reissued following any change of the trigger level.
+The calculated trigger level will be rounded to the nearest whole £/MWh.

 5 The CAP Review Process

 A CAP review is initiated when a trigger event occurs.
 With the agreement of the Credit Committee, the CAP trigger check process can be suspended for up to two weeks; or the consultation period may be extended.
 These options are intended to avoid any problems in convening meetings and receiving substantive consultation responses, particularly over the Christmas/New Year period.
 Where the process has been suspended, ELEXON will retrospectively examine whether the trigger event would have occurred in this situation and still seek to initiate the consultation immediately following any such extended general holiday period.